HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

         hosts: ["${KUBE_HOSTNAME}:5044"]
     ```

-    This sample configuration tells Filebeat to read all `.log` files in the /var/log/ directory and send the log data to a Logstash instance running on ${KUBE_HOSTNAME}:5044.
+    This sample configuration tells Filebeat to read all `.log` files in the /var/log/containers directory and send the log data to a Logstash instance running on ${KUBE_HOSTNAME}:5044.
+    kubeconfig is the default way to authenticate to a Kubernetes cluster.The kube_config file's default location is the ~/.kube directory.

 ### Managing indexes in OpenSearch